Tawhid: Ash'ari school

-Twelvers theology
+Twelver theology

-Twelvers theology is based on the Hadith which have been narrated from the Islamic prophet Muhammad, the first, fifth, sixth, seventh and eighth Imams and compiled by Shia scholars such as Al-Shaykh al-Saduq in al-Tawhid.
+Twelver theology is based on the Hadith which have been narrated from the Islamic prophet Muhammad, the first, fifth, sixth, seventh and eighth Imams and compiled by Shia scholars such as Al-Shaykh al-Saduq in al-Tawhid.

 According to Shia theologians, the attributes and names of God have no independent and hypostatic existence apart from the being and essence of God.
-Any suggestion of these attributes and names being conceived of as separate is thought to entail polytheism.
-It would be even incorrect to say God knows by his knowledge which is in his essence but God knows by his knowledge which is his essence.
+Any suggestion of the attributes and names being conceived of as separate is thought to entail polytheism.
+It would be incorrect to say even that God knows by his knowledge, which is in his essence, but God knows by his knowledge, which is his essence.
 Also, God has no physical form, and he is imperceptible.

-Twelvers believe God is alone in being, along with his names, his attributes, his actions, his theophanies.
-The totality of being therefore is he, through him, comes from him, and returns to him.
-God is not a being next to or above other beings, his creatures; he is being, the absolute act of being (wujud mutlaq).
-For, if there were being other than he (i.e., creatural being), God would no longer be the Unique, i.e., the only one to be.
+Twelvers believe God is alone in being, along with his names, his attributes, his actions and his theophanies.
+The totality of being therefore is he, passes through him, comes from him and returns to him.
+God is not a being next to or above other beings, his creatures.
+He is being, the absolute act of being (wujud mutlaq).
+If there were being other than he (i.e., creatural being), God would no longer be the Unique: the only one to be.
 As this Divine Essence is infinite, his qualities are the same as his essence, Essentially there is one Reality which is one and indivisible.
-The border between theoretical Tawhid and Shirk is to know that every reality and being in its essence, attributes and action are from him (from Him-ness), it is Tawhid.
+The border between theoretical tawhid and shirk is to know that every reality and being in its essence, attributes and action are from him (from Him-ness), it is tawhid.
 Every supernatural action of the prophets is by God's permission as Quran points to it.
-The border between the Tawhid and Shirk in practice is to assume something as an end in itself, independent from God, not as a road to God (to Him-ness).
+The border between the tawhid and shirk in practice is to assume something as an end in itself, independent from God, not as a road to God (to Him-ness).

+Salafism and Wahhabism

+Later Hanbalites, such as the proto-Salafi ibn Taimiyya largely ignored the works of their predecessors, thus laying the foundation of a new religious formulation as a normative theory on tawhid.

+Additional to the first meaning of tawhid (Rubūbīyah (Lordship)), on which all Sunnis agree, Salafism holds two additional meanings: Al-Asma wa's-Sifat (names and attributes) and Al-'Ibadah (worship) or Al-Uluhiyah (worth of worship).
+Al-Asma wa's-Sifat includes lordship in the form of a legislator.
+Salafis consider that as legislation that is not based on (their own) interpretation of sharia to be a form of polytheism.
+Al-'Ibadah is furthermore understood to mean that everyday acts must be in accordance with sharia.
+Doing something else would imply accepting an authority or object of desire other than God.

+The Salafi specific features of tawhid tend to elide the sovereignty and uniqueness of God.
+For this reason, other Sunnis disagree with these two features, as they regard it as comparing God to a created object ascribed some power to.